h-intveen/TG20211104/README.md

 Custom themes with logos for Toegankelijk Groningen.

-Images used in these themes are stored in the directory 'css>theme>images'.
+Images used in these themes are stored in the directory 'css/theme/images'.

 Default theme is toegankelijkGroningen-light and is set in 'index.html'.